Business Setup

 Do I need a physical office to incorporate in BC?

 No. The BC Business Corporations Act requires a registered office address that is a physical street address in British Columbia, but it does not need to be a traditional office.
-A virtual address with a real street address satisfies the BCA requirements.
+A virtual address with a real street address satisfies the BCBCA requirements.
 Many Vancouver-based corporations use a virtual mailbox as their registered and records office.

 Can a non-resident incorporate in Vancouver?